-Manchester is essentially a giant stag weekend playground with more epic activity than you can shake a hungover groom at.
-We’d give a particular nod to;
+Manchester is essentially a giant stag weekend playground with more epic activities than you can shake a hungover groom at.
+We’d give a particular nod to:

 Bubble Football - A hilarious (full force) take on the beautiful game.